anyars-encarta/use_state/README.md

 This project aims at teaching useState to beginners.
 It is beginner friendly and requires basic knowledge of JavaScript.
 Tutorials for TypeScript would be added soon.

 It is beginner friendly and requires basic knowledge of JavaScript.
-Tutorials for TypeScript
+Tutorials for

 Currently, two official plugins are available: